This translation was taken from the JPS Tanakh

 9 "And this shall serve you as a sign on your hand and as a reminder on your forehead — in order that the Teaching of the Lord may be in your mouth — that with a mighty hand the Lord freed you from Egypt.
 10 You shall keep this institution at its set time from year to year.

 11 "And when the Lord has brought you into the land of the Canaanites, as He swore to you and to your fathers, and has given it to you, 12 you shall set apart for the Lord every first issue of the womb: every male firstling that your cattle drop shall be the Lord's.
 13 But every firstling ass you shall redeem with a sheep; if you do not redeem it, you must break its neck.
 And you must redeem every first-born male among your children.
 14 And when, in time to come, your son asks you, saying, 'What does this mean?' you shall say to him, 'It was with a mighty hand that the Lord brought us out from Egypt, the house of bondage.
 15 When Pharaoh stubbornly refused to let us go, the Lord slew every first-born in the land of Egypt, the first-born of both man and beast.
 Therefore I sacrifice to the Lord every first male issue of the womb, but redeem every first-born among my sons.'

 16 "And so it shall be as a sign upon your hand and as a symbol on your forehead that with a mighty hand the Lord freed us from Egypt."

 Used by permission of the Jewish Publication Society.
 Copyright ©1962, 1992

 Third Edition by the Jewish Publication Society.
-No part of this text can be reproduced or forwarded without written permission.

 Please visit the JPS website for more fine books of Jewish literature and tradition.